qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

 methods to analyze and transform vector data.
 Here are some links to the code of a few of them.

-Additional information can be found in followinf sources:
+Additional information can be found in following sources:

 * Geometry transformation: `Reproject algorithm <https://raw.github.com/qgis/QGIS/release-2_0/python/plugins/processing/algs/ftools/ReprojectLayer.py>`_
 * Distance and area using the :class:`QgsDistanceArea` class: `Distance matrix algorithm <https://raw.github.com/qgis/QGIS/release-2_0/python/plugins/processing/algs/ftools/PointDistance.py>`_